ArunkarthikN/Steps-to-Create-a-WordPress-Website-on-a-VPS/README.md

 # System Preparation
 Update the system and configure the /etc/hosts file to include your IP and domain names.

-1. Open the hosts file
+1. Open the hosts file:

 ```sh
 sudo nano /etc/hosts
 ```
-2. Add your IP and domain names
+2. Add your IP and domain names:
 ```sh
 your_ipaddress yourdomainname(example.com)
 ```